Leonardo-Boss/suckless-site/sta.li/faq.md

 when no dependent libraries (except glibc) were pre-loaded, and 100% faster when the dependent libraries were pre-loaded.
 We believe the overhead for looking up all needed symbols in the dynamically loaded libraries seems to be very expensive.
-On modern hardware this is only noticable with endlessly executing the static and dynamic executable in a loop for several minutes and counting the number of executions.
+On modern hardware this is only noticeable with endlessly executing the static and dynamic executable in a loop for several minutes and counting the number of executions.